 - GLUT-1 and GLUT-3:

-GLUT-1 and GLUT-3 are abundant on most of the tissues specially C.N.S and RBC.
+GLUT-1 and GLUT-3 are abundant in most tissues specially C.N.S and RBC.
 GLUT-1 and 3 freely move the glucose to the cell that’s why neurons have a large number of GLUT 1 and 3.
 Also, neuron needs a quick and continuous supply of energy which is possible through these carrier proteins.

 GLUT-4 is insulin-dependent when insulin is secreted it will work otherwise it will not work.